tytydraco/ExamineScraper/supplements/boron.md

 Testosterone

-Mechanistically, concentrations of boron in vitro in testicular homogenates are not associated with conversion rates of androstenedione to testosterone.[27]
+Mechanistically, concentrations of boron in vitro in testicular homogenates are not associated with conversion rates of androstenedione to testosterone.\[27]

-One study in otherwise healthy men noted that acute supplementation of Boron, over the period of 6 hours, failed to increase total testosterone levels yet trended to increase free testosterone (+14.7%) and DHT (+9.9%) although neither was statistically significant, yet significantly reduced Sex-Hormone Binding Globulin (SHBG) by 9% at the 6 hour mark yet required 2 hours to reach significance.[15]
-After 7 days of supplementation, the increase in free testosterone (28.3%) reached significance yet the SHBG decrease was not.[15]
-Another study using 4 weeks of 10mg Boron supplementation noted a trend towards increased testosterone (11.4%) but failed to reach statistical significance.[6]
+One study in otherwise healthy men noted that acute supplementation of Boron, over the period of 6 hours, failed to increase total testosterone levels yet trended to increase free testosterone (\+14\.7%) and DHT (\+9\.9%) although neither was statistically significant, yet significantly reduced Sex\-Hormone Binding Globulin (SHBG) by 9% at the 6 hour mark yet required 2 hours to reach significance.\[15] After 7 days of supplementation, the increase in free testosterone (28\.3%) reached significance yet the SHBG decrease was not.\[15] Another study using 4 weeks of 10mg Boron supplementation noted a trend towards increased testosterone (11\.4%) but failed to reach statistical significance.\[6]

 One study has been conducted on athletic males participating in bodybuilding, using a lower dose.
-2.5mg of Boron daily for 9 weeks elevated plasma boron levels (20.1ppb to 32.6ppb; a 62% increase) yet failed to find significant differences between groups for any hormones measured.[28]
+2\.5mg of Boron daily for 9 weeks elevated plasma boron levels (20\.1ppb to 32\.6ppb; a 62% increase) yet failed to find significant differences between groups for any hormones measured.\[28]

 In healthy male adults, supplemental Boron appears to be have mixed results.
 It has been implicated in increasing testosterone, but these may be dependent on time or dose as prolonged studies with the same or a lesser dose fail to replicate the increase in free testosterone seen in one study

-In postmenopausal women on a Boron deficient diet (0.25mg daily), 3mg in supplementation can preserve a decrease in testosterone induced by the diet.[26]
-The increase appeared to be of greater magnitude when dietary Magnesium was low, suggesting Boron may act on similar mechanisms.
+In postmenopausal women on a Boron deficient diet (0\.25mg daily), 3mg in supplementation can preserve a decrease in testosterone induced by the diet.\[26] The increase appeared to be of greater magnitude when dietary Magnesium was low, suggesting Boron may act on similar mechanisms.

 Boron deficiency appears to reduce androgen status in women, and sufficiency can restore levels; a similar phenomena as seen with Zinc

-One toxicological study in rats noted that, as it pertains to testosterone, that over 30 days of observation that there was an increase in testosterone in a dose-dependent manner up to 122% elevations (2000ppm) but that the progression of toxicological effects over 60 days reversed the increase in testosterone in the highest group to a decline while the lowest group (500mg) experiencing a 10.5% increase at day 30 increased this to 158% at day 60.[29]
-These results suggest that boron accumulation in the testes contributes to an increase in testosterone, and time or dose can be contributing factors and have been replicated with 25mg/kg over 6 weeks (toxicity) while 2-12.5mg/kg were associated with improvements in testosterone.[27]
+One toxicological study in rats noted that, as it pertains to testosterone, that over 30 days of observation that there was an increase in testosterone in a dose\-dependent manner up to 122% elevations (2000ppm) but that the progression of toxicological effects over 60 days reversed the increase in testosterone in the highest group to a decline while the lowest group (500mg) experiencing a 10\.5% increase at day 30 increased this to 158% at day 60\.\[29] These results suggest that boron accumulation in the testes contributes to an increase in testosterone, and time or dose can be contributing factors and have been replicated with 25mg/kg over 6 weeks (toxicity) while 2\-12\.5mg/kg were associated with improvements in testosterone.\[27]

 8.2

 Estrogen

-In otherwise healthy adult men, 10mg of Boron daily for a week significantly reduces serum estradiol (an estrogen) from 42.33pg/mL to 25.81pg/mL (39%), although no significant effect was seen after a single dose when measured for 6 hours afterwards.[15]
-Conversely, another study found 4 weeks of 10mg Boron found increases of serum estradiol from 51.9pmol/mL to 73.9pmol/L in 18 apparently healthy men.[6]
+In otherwise healthy adult men, 10mg of Boron daily for a week significantly reduces serum estradiol (an estrogen) from 42\.33pg/mL to 25\.81pg/mL (39%), although no significant effect was seen after a single dose when measured for 6 hours afterwards.\[15] Conversely, another study found 4 weeks of 10mg Boron found increases of serum estradiol from 51\.9pmol/mL to 73\.9pmol/L in 18 apparently healthy men.\[6]

 Two studies on males and estrogen, with dichotomous results at the same dose in the same population

-In postmenopausal women on a Boron deficienct diet, supplementation of Boron at 3mg/day is able to preserve estrogen levels that drop during boron deficiency.[26]
+In postmenopausal women on a Boron deficienct diet, supplementation of Boron at 3mg/day is able to preserve estrogen levels that drop during boron deficiency.\[26]

 8.3

 Luteinizing Hormone

-10mg of Boron daily for a week does not significantly influence LH in adult males[15] and varying doses in rats ranging into toxic doses also fail to influence LH.[29]
+10mg of Boron daily for a week does not significantly influence LH in adult males\[15] and varying doses in rats ranging into toxic doses also fail to influence LH.\[29]

 8.4

-Follicle-Stimulating Hormone
+Follicle\-Stimulating Hormone

-In rats fed 500, 1000, or 2000ppm Boron for 60 days, a time and dose dependent increase in FSH was seen in all groups.[29]
+In rats fed 500, 1000, or 2000ppm Boron for 60 days, a time and dose dependent increase in FSH was seen in all groups.\[29]

 8.5

 Cortisol

-A week of 10mg Boron supplementation in otherwise healthy males fails to influence cortisol.[15]
+A week of 10mg Boron supplementation in otherwise healthy males fails to influence cortisol.\[15]

 9.